 Davis: Well, it’s not good, but it’s a reason.

 Their attraction to the Haynes sisters results in Wallace and Davis cancelling their plans for New York and traveling to Vermont where Betty (Clooney) and Judy (Vera-Ellen) are scheduled to entertain at a ski lodge over the Christmas holiday.
 Arriving in an unseasonably warm Vermont, the sisters find out that their services won’t be needed.
 No snow means no guests.
-Meanwhile, a startling surprise (more than no snow) awaits Wallace and Davis.
+Meanwhile, a startling surprise awaits Wallace and Davis.
 The owner of the inn is none other than General Waverly.
 Wallace and Davis snap to attention, shocked to learn their former general now runs an inn.
-Waverly decides to keep the agreement with the Haynes sisters, and Wallace hatches a plan to help Waverly: his and Davis’ whole show will perform at the inn on Christmas Eve.
+Waverly insists on keeping his agreement with the Haynes sisters, and Wallace hatches a plan to help Waverly: his and Davis’ whole show will perform at the inn on Christmas Eve.

 Throughout the film, Wallace and Davis do things they would really prefer not to—including for one another—out of a sense of loyalty they feel to fellow veterans.
-The lengths Wallace and Davis go to help the Haynes sisters is driven by their sense of loyalty to the women’s brother they served with.
-Those who served felt a sense of camaraderie and understanding.
-Regardless of branch or location of service, they had a shared experience that civilians could not understand.
-In The Best Years of Our Lives (1946), three veterans returning home find themselves drawn together over their war experiences despite differences in age, rank, background, and social status.
-(Hear these themes discussed in the Museum’s podcast Service on Celluloid in episode 102, The Best Years of Our Lives.
+The lengths Wallace and Davis go out of their way to help the Haynes sisters is driven by their sense of loyalty to the women’s brother they served with.
+Veterans felt a sense of camaraderie and understanding with one another, regardless of branch or location of service.
+They had a shared experience that civilians could not understand.

 However, it is through Berlin’s songs that the postwar experience of the veteran comes through strongest.
 Songs such as “What Can You Do With A General?” and “Gee, I Wish I Was Back in the Army” reflect a postwar experience that goes against the rosy sense most Americans have of what returning to civilian life was like for veterans.
-“What Can You Do with a General?” highlights the issue of finding meaningful postwar work for men who wore bars or stars on their jackets.
+“What Can You Do with a General?” highlights the issue of finding meaningful postwar work for men who had held great responsibility in the military.
 What civilian work could compare to leading men during war?
 This is the exact situation that Waverly faces.
 A man loved, admired, and willingly followed by thousands of men, he finds himself running a ski lodge in Vermont.
 When Wallace and Davis first see Waverly at the lodge, Davis can’t believe Waverly is working as a janitor, to which Waverly responds, it’s worse—he owns the place.
 Clearly, it wasn’t what he had envisioned for himself at the end of the war.
 On the Ed Harrison show, Wallace performs the “General” song as part of his plea to get men of the 151st Division together to remind Waverly they haven’t forgotten him.

 They fill his chest with medals while he's across the foam